-But the display of power earlier had made it very clear to everyone that this was not a man to underestimate, even if they did doubt his guilt.
+But the display of power earlier had made it very clear to everyone that this was not a man to underestimate, even if they did doubt he was guilty.
 He had already shown himself to be more than capable to hurt those he deemed a threat to Harry.

-Sirius tapped the bowl and muttered something under his breath before he waved his wand upwards and the entire Enchanted ceiling and the walls glowed under his movement and shimmered as the memory surrounded them all.
+Tapping the bowl, Sirius muttered something under his breath as he waved his wand upward and the enchanted ceiling and walls glowed under his actions; shimmering as the memory surrounded them all around.

-Harry shifted his gaze away from the great hall and the students whom watched interested as he and Cedric both grabbed what would turn out to be a Portkey.
+Harry shifted his gaze away from the Great Hall as the students watched interested as he and Cedric both grabbed what would turn out to be a Portkey.
 Instead he turned his attention to Fawkes, softly stroking his feathers as the bird leaned into his touch.

-"After that Sirius occasionally snuck in to chat with Fawkes.
-And if I had a really bad full moon he asked Fawkes for a tear so he could heal the worst of my wounds or the wounds the others received while transformed.
-Fawkes was always happy to help him if he asked and it seems their unusual friendship remained."
+"After that, Sirius occasionally snuck back in to chat with Fawkes.
+And if I had a really bad full moon he would ask him for a tear so that he could heal the worst of my wounds or the wounds the others received while transformed.
+Fawkes was always happy to help him if asked and it seems that their unusual friendship remained."

 "I can't believe Sirius managed to get behind Dumbledore's back like that," Harry snickered.

 Remus shrugged.
 "There was a lot that Sirius and James and to an extent Peter and I did behind his back.
 Sirius was on friendly terms with all the ghosts, especially Peeves.
 And through him the rest of us were on friendly terms with them as well.
-Due to his friendliness with them, we could move places without being told on to Filch or a teacher."
+Due to his friendliness with them, we could move places without being ratted out to anyone."

 "So he made useful friends?"
-Harry asked confused.
 It didn't sound like the Sirius he knew to make friends the way Malfoy did.

-"Oh no, he was sincere in his friendliness.
-He often tried to help the house-elves with their cleaning or just chatted to them.
+"Oh no, he was absolutely sincere in his friendliness.
+He often tried to help the House-elves with their cleaning or just chatted to them.
 He actually learned to cook and bake from one of them; the one he was closest to and involved them in some of his prank ideas.
-But when caught he always took the full blame, protecting them and forbidding them to punish themselves."
+But when caught, he always took the full blame, protecting them and forbidding them from punishing themselves."

 "Help him how?
 Isn't Sirius keeping everyone locked in their seat and silent on his own power?"

-"Oh he is.
-Never doubt Sirius' sheer stubbornness and willpower.
-But the moment offensive magic was used inside Hogwarts by someone not meant to be here the Ministry would have been alerted.
-The house-elves are delaying the signal to keep the Ministry officials from being alerted and trying to interfere.
-They are also combining their magic to aid him in his quest.
-And I believe Hogwarts itself is helping on that ground, too."
+"He is, never doubt he isn't strong enough.
+But the moment offensive magic was used inside Hogwarts by someone not meant to be here, the Ministry would have been alerted.
+Hogwarts is delaying the signal to keep the Ministry officials from being alerted and trying to interfere while the House-elves are combining their natural magic to aid him in keeping everyone in place."

 "Hogwarts itself is trying to help Sirius?
 You mean even the castle itself works with Sirius?"
 Harry asked amazed.

-"Yes, it has done so in the past as well.
-Both when he was a student and when we still thought the worst of him the castle helped him sneak in undetected and shut plenty of portraits down so they couldn't alert Dumbledore while Sirius went after Wormtail.
-Helped him flee, too, when Ron woke up.
+"Yes, she has done so in the past as well.
+Both when he was a student and when we still thought the worst of him, the castle helped him sneak in undetected and shut plenty of portraits down so that they couldn't alert Dumbledore while Sirius went after Wormtail.
+Helped him flee as well, when Ron woke up.
 Have you never wondered why not a single portrait outside of the Fat Lady and Sir Cadogan ever saw him?"

-Harry shook his head.
-He couldn't say he had ever given it any thought, but now that Remus pointed it out it made sense that Sirius had had help escaping and entering and it wasn't so weird that Snape had believed Remus to have helped him.
+He couldn't say he had ever given it any thought, but now that Remus had pointed it out, it made sense that Sirius would have had help escaping and entering and it wasn't so weird that Snape had believed Remus to have helped him.

 "Because they knew him to be innocent like many of us should have realised," Remus answered and Harry could hear the blame in his voice.
 He didn't think the man would ever forgive himself for having doubted Sirius and thus letting him rot in prison for twelve years.

 "Peeves helped Sirius, too?"
-Harry asked as he recalled the annoying ghost had seen Sirius as well.
+Harry recalled the annoying ghost had seen Sirius as well.

 "Yeah, he bought Sirius time to hide in one of the hidden places only they knew of before helping him get out of the castle again," Remus laughed as Harry looked at him in disbelief.
 "Peeves and Sirius have been friends since our first year."